tarunsinghdev/docs-event-easy/docs/firebase.md

 ## Authentication with Firebase

 Firebase makes authentication easy by providing methods for various platforms.
-We just need to call them to access them.
+We just need to call the methods for using the authentication feature.

 ### Sign up new users